feltcute/ModdingDocsMGD/Doc/Reference/FAQ.rst

 **I'm not jumping to the scene I set!**
 ----------------------------------------

-You can check your event's scene jumping validity by enabling **Scene Debug**.
+You can check your event's scene jumping validity by enabling the game's debug log.
-If you want to turn it on, you can go to the in-game options menu and toggle ``"Enable Scene Debug on Startup"``, or press the debug button on the game reload prompt via the in-game mod menu.
+If you want to turn it on, you can go to the in-game options menu and toggle **``'Debug Game Data On Startup'``**, or press the debug button on the game reload prompt via the in-game mod menu.

 Then, on game startup or reload, the game will rewrite the files in the *game/debug* folder, where you can either view individual error types per file, or all error types in one file via *scene_validator.json*.